Theories with EF-Equivalent Non-Isomorphic Models: Introduction

-We choose as our test problem the version of being fat/lean.
-We prove here that if $T$ is not strongly stable then $T$ consistently is fat.
-More specifically, for every $\mu = \mu^{< \mu} > |T|$ there is a $\mu$-complete class forcing notion $\Bbb P$ such that in $\bold V^{\Bbb P}$ the theory $T$ is fat.
-Moreover, this is true for non-strongly$_4$ stable $T$.
+We prove here that if $T$ is not strongly stable then $T$ is consistently fat.
+More specifically, for every $\mu = \mu^{< \mu} > |T|$ there is a $\mu$-complete class forcing notion $\bbP$ such that in $\bold V^{\bbP}$ the theory $T$ is fat.
 The result holds even for PC$(T_1,T)$.
+This gives new cases even for PC$(T)$ by \ref{0z.5}.